Dreadnought offer a range of discrete but effective ventilation products that will not interfere with the aesthetics of your clay tiled roof.

 NB While the Ridgeroll solution will not provide ventilation in a mortared ridge, it's use can still be advantageous.
 Click here to find out more about mechanical fixing of ridge tiles whilst also using traditional mortar.

 Ventilation for abutments and lean-to roofs

 This system provides unobtrusive ventilation to top edge abutments of lean-to roofs and ensures a continuous ventilation gap of 5,000mm2/m.
-It is recommended to be used together with the Tileline Eaves Ventilation system to ensure through ventilation of the roof space from low to high level.
+It is recommended to be used together with the Tileline eaves ventilation system to ensure through ventilation of the roof space from low to high level.
 It is supplied in a pack of 6 x 1m lengths and can be used in conjunction with traditional "lead roll" details.

 Extractor vents for kitchens and bathrooms

-Ventilation is also required lower down the roof at the eaves and the Tileline Eaves Vent System provides a highly aesthetic solution for introducing low level ventilation into the roofspace.
+Ventilation is also required lower down the roof at the eaves and the Tileline eaves vent system provides a highly aesthetic solution for introducing low level ventilation into the roofspace.
 The 6m system, available as a 10mm or 25mm pack, uses both over fascia ventilators and eaves skirts, and is suitable for use with rafter centres from 350mm to 600mm.
 The 10mm eaves pack is designed for a cold attic roof with the 6 x 1m lengths of 10mm over fascia ventilators providing 10,000mm2/m of continuous ventilation from the roof void to the outside, and the 25mm eaves pack, with 6 x 1m lengths of 25mm over fascia ventilators are designed for a warm roof, providing continuous ventilation of 25,000mm2/m.
 The 10mm pack also contains 6m of 300mm rafter roll, contact us if you have particularly thick insulation and require a deeper rafter roll.